mwilc0x/ruscello/README.md

 Under the hood it is using [flux](https://github.com/facebook/flux) with the corresponding [type definitions](https://github.com/borisyankov/DefinitelyTyped/tree/master/flux).
 The type definitions are managed using [tsd](https://github.com/DefinitelyTyped/tsd).

-Also, [typed-react](https://github.com/Asana/typed-react) is used to help implement React components in TypeScript.

 ## TODO
-* Get JSX support working with TypeScript [see here](https://github.com/facebook/react/issues/759)
+- [X] Get JSX support working with TypeScript
-* ...

 ## Contributing
 Contributions are welcome, submit a PR or file an issue.